SohamMkj07/HTML-PORTFOLIO/README.md

 🚀 Features

-Pure HTML-only implementation (No CSS / No JavaScript) Uses semantic HTML5 elements
+Pure HTML-only implementation (No CSS / No JavaScript).

+Uses semantic HTML5 elements.

-Clean and readable structure
+Clean and readable structure.

-Easy to modify with your own details
+Easy to modify with your own details.

-Can be hosted or viewed directly in the browser
+Can be hosted or viewed directly in the browser.

 🧱 Sections Included

-Header / Name
+Header / Name.

-About Me
+About Me.

-Skills (List)
+Skills (List).

-Experience (Table)
+Experience (Table).

-Projects
+Projects.

-Education (Table)
+Education (Table).

-Contact Details
+Contact Details.

-Footer
+Footer.

 🛠️ Technologies Used